automerge/automerge/rust/automerge-wasm/README.md

 as Node 20 that do not provide `JSTag` natively. `WASM_TOOLCHAIN` can select a specific nightly for reproducible builds.
 The rest of the workspace still builds with the pinned stable toolchain in `rust/rust-toolchain.toml`; nightly is only used for this wasm build.
+Environments without rustup can set `WASM_CARGO` to a Cargo executable that already selects the required nightly;
+the repository's Nix flake uses this mechanism.

 ### Appendix: WASM and Memory Allocation